Hang a great golden cable down from the heavens,

 - In Angel, the Old One Illyria, "a great monarch and warrior of the Demon Age," described itself as both "God-King of the Primordium" and "god to a god."

 - In Hittite Mythology, the King of Gods was Teshub, who replaced Kumarbi, who replaced Anu, who replaced Alalu.
+The sun goddess of Arinna is usually his consort and a powerful deity of her own right, sometimes even been identified as the mother and father of all the gods.

 - In Mesopotamian Mythology Marduk, Enki/Ea, Enlil/El, and Ashur were all King of Gods in different places and times.